Leviev wins London court battle over Angola diamonds

 The two are among a handful of buccaneering businessmen who have made fortunes in countries like Angola, Congo and Guinea, securing positions of influence that have helped their companies profit hugely from the continent's rich natural resources.

-Speaking by video link from Israel because of an outstanding French tax charge, Gaydamak told the High Court on the first day of the trial that he believed he was entitled to about half Leviev's diamond assets in Angola.
+Gaydamak, a Russian-Israeli tycoon, had argued he was entitled to commission and dividends worth about half Leviev's Angolan diamond assets after the former partners agreed to split their business interests.

-His argument rested on his claim that there was a written agreement between them dated December 2001.
+His argument rested on his claim there was a written agreement dated December 2001.

-Leviev, who has a home in London and who made his name challenging diamond giant De Beers' monopoly on the sale of rough diamonds, denied signing the agreement.
+Leviev, an Uzbekistan-born Israeli with a home in London who made his name challenging diamond giant De Beers' monopoly on the sale of rough diamonds, denied signing the agreement.

-Gaydamak argued that Leviev agreed to hold their joint assets, in particular their share in Ascorp and any income from those assets, on trust in equal shares.

-Leviev's lawyers argued that those claims were compromised by a settlement agreement between the two in August 2011 in which Gaydamak signed away his rights to the assets.
-Gaydamak said he was induced to sign it.
+His lawyers argued the claims were compromised by a settlement agreement between the two in August 2011.

 "But the parties entered a valid and binding settlement agreement which took effect on August 6 2011, whereby each party released all claims against the other.